SFR Logo

 SFR Emblem

-Despite the many owners who French telecommunications operators and Internet providers replaced, he always remained with his logo.
-Its main element is the inscription “SFR,” derived from the full name of the organization Société Française du Radiotéléphone.
+Despite many owners replacing French telecommunications operators and Internet providers, he always retained his logo.
+Its main element is the inscription “SFR,” derived from the organization’s full name, Société Française du Radiotéléphone.
 The background has always been red: first as a rectangle and then as a square.

-The SFR logo has always used a grotesque typeface—smooth and straight.
+The SFR logo has always used a smooth and straight grotesque typeface.
 In early versions, it was almost Pura NormalCaps from Wiescher-Design.
-The bank’s font differed from the original by the angled ends and the separated crossbar at the letter “F.” Axiforma Medium writes the modern logo.
+The bank’s font differed from the original in its angled ends and the separated crossbar at the letter “F.” Axiforma Medium is used for the modern logo.

 SFR Symbol